srinivasarao-ceq/KubernetesManifest-ArgoCd-demo/README.md

 # KubernetesManifest-ArgoCd-demo
 KubernetesManifest-ArgoCd-demo
-This is demo for Bootcamp
+This is demo for Bootcamp.